GatorIncubator/gatorgrouper/README.md

 python3 gatorgrouper.py
 ```

+To specify the size of the groups, use the flag `---groupsize`.

+Example:

+### Grouping Methods

+To randomly group the students, use the flag `--random`.

+Example:

+To group students using the sudoku method, use the flag `--sudoku`.

+Example:

+To group students using the round-robin method, use the flag `--round-robin`.

+Example:

+If none of these flags are used, the groups will be generated randomly.

+### Absentees

+To indicate which students are absent so they are not grouped, use the
+flag `--absetees`.

+Example:

+If no absentees are indicated with this flag, then the program will assume that
+there are no students absent.

+### Specify File Containing List of Students

+To specify a different file other than the default `students.txt`, use the
+flag `--students-file`.

+Example:

+### Monitoring GatorGrouper

+To see detailed general output to monitor progress, use the flag `-v` or
+`--verbose`.

+Example:

+To see detailed technical output to diagnose problems, use the flag `-d` or
+`--debug`.

+Example:

+If none of these flags are used, logging will only be shown if an error occurs.

+### Sample Use of GatorGrouper

 Each of the previous commands were run on an Ubuntu 16.04 workstation running
 Python 3.5.2.
 However, GatorGrouper should run correctly on a wide variety of
 operating systems that support Python version 3.